Updated: Sep 20

 Expert final reports - All of our programmes include final reports completed by expert assessors that can be used in court if necessary.

-If you are a parent and want to refer yourself for a DV-ACT programme please complete this form.
-If you are a solicitor or social worker and want to know if a client is suitable you can complete this form.
-Alternatively, you can contact us.
+If you are a solicitor or social worker and want to know if a client is suitable please contact us.

 For more information on perpetrator programmes you can visit the following sites: